 The unexpected losses for the business divisions (after QA and expected loss) are aggregated to produce the Group AMA capital figure.

-Since 2008 the Group has maintained approval by the BaFin to use the AMA c.
-Policies for mitigation
+Since 2008 the Group has maintained approval by the BaFin to use the AMA.

 In India, we use the Basic Indicator Approach for computing capital for Operational Risk.